remarkjs/remark/packages/remark-cli/readme.md

 # Add a table of contents to `readme.md`
 $ remark readme.md --use toc --output

-# Lint all markdown files in the current directory
+# Lint markdown files in the current directory
+# according to the markdown style guide.
-$ remark . --use lint
+$ remark . --use preset-lint-markdown-style-guide
 ```

 ## CLI